ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part6.md

 	HttpResponse httpResponse = request.execute();

-The cool thing about the [0][Google HTTP Client Library for Java] is that it can parse the response properly and take care of the JSON response handling for us.
+The cool thing about the [Google HTTP Client Library for Java][0] is that it can parse the response properly and take care of the JSON response handling for us.
 This releaves us from the burden of writing our own JSON handling.

 When we call the `parseAs()` method on the HttpResponse object, we can provide a java class that the library will use to convert the JSON response.